danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 # ``SystemNotification``

-SystemNotification is a `SwiftUI` library that lets you mimic the native iOS system notification that for is presented when toggling silent mode on and off.
+SystemNotification is a `SwiftUI` library that lets you mimic the native iOS system notification, which for instance is presented when toggling silent mode on and off on your iPhone.